Kong/kubernetes-ingress-controller/docs/concepts/deployment.md

-Once Kong Ingress Controller is deployed, one service is needed to expose Kong outside the Kubernetes cluster so that it can receive all traffic that is destinted for the cluster and route it appropriately.
+Once Kong Ingress Controller is deployed, one service is needed to expose Kong outside the Kubernetes cluster so that it can receive all traffic that is destined for the cluster and route it appropriately.
 `kong-proxy` is a Kubernetes service which points to the Kong pods which are capable of proxying request traffic.
 This service will be usually of type `LoadBalancer`, however it is not required to be such.